MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu.md

 ---

-# Set up and configuration on Ubuntu
+# Docker on Ubuntu and RHEL on-premises

 ## Technical requirements